-The b-cell parameter of white mica was obtained from the (060) reflection peak measured with quartz as internal standard on polished rock-slices cut normal to the sample main foliation (Sassi and Scolari, 1974).
-The b-cell dimension of K-white mica is often proportional to the magnitude of phengitic substitution and therefore considered as a proxy of the pressure conditions during its crystallization.
-Thus, Guidotti and Sassi (1986) have shown that b values lower than 9.000 Å are typical of low-pressure facies conditions, while b values higher than 9.040 Å are related to rather high-pressure facies metamorphism.
-Precise measurements of the basal spacing of white mica (d{001}) have also been made, using quartz from the sample itself as internal standard. d{001} is related to the paragonitic Na/K substitution (Guidotti et al., 1992), thereby approximately reflecting the temperature of white-mica formation (Guidotti et al., 1994).
+The b-cell parameter of white mica was obtained from the (060) reflection peak measured with quartz as internal standard on polished rock-slices cut normal to the sample main foliation S2 (Sassi and Scolari, 1974).
+The b-cell dimension of K-white mica is typically proportional to the extent of phengitic substitution and therefore is considered a proxy of the pressure conditions during its crystallization.
+Thus, Guidotti and Sassi (1986) have shown that b values lower than 9.000 Å are typical of low-pressure facies conditions, while b values higher than 9.040 Å are related to relatively high-pressure facies metamorphism.
+Precise measurements of the basal spacing of white mica (d001) have also been made, using quartz from the sample itself as internal standard. d001 is related to the paragonitic Na/K substitution (Guidotti et al., 1992), thereby approximately reflecting the temperature of white-mica formation (Guidotti et al., 1994).